facebookarchive/AsyncDisplayKit/_docs/implicit-hierarchy-mgmt.md

 <div class = "note">
 An `ASLayoutSpec` completely describes the UI of a view in your app by specifying the hierarchy state of a node and its subnodes.
 An ASLayoutSpec is returned by a node from its <code>
-`-layoutSpecThatFits:`</code> method.
+`layoutSpecThatFits:`</code> method.
 </div>

-**It is your job to construct a `-layoutSpecThatFits:` that handles how the UI should look with and without these elements.**
+**It is your job to construct a `layoutSpecThatFits:` that handles how the UI should look with and without these elements.**

-Consider the abreviated `-layoutSpecThatFits:` method for the ASCellNode subclass above.
+Consider the abreviated `layoutSpecThatFits:` method for the ASCellNode subclass above.

 <div class = "highlight-group">
 <span class="language-toggle">